hexydec/dabby/docs/codestyle.md

 This will make Dabby.js as fast as possible and prevent unneeded dependencies, making custom builds smaller.

-Where functionality is more complex, it is better to use Dabby methods as described above than duplicating its functionality.
+Where functionality is more complex, it is better to use Dabby.js methods as described above than duplicating its functionality.